-> The startup was named ‘one to watch’ by Nature Research, as part of its inaugural Spinoff* Prize in collaboration with Merck, and with funding (according to TechIreland data) equalling €2.4 million from Enterprise Ireland and Atlantic Bridge.
+This quantum computing startup was named ‘one to watch’ by Nature Research, as part of its inaugural Spinoff* Prize in collaboration with Merck, and with funding (according to TechIreland data) equalling €2.4 million from Enterprise Ireland and Atlantic Bridge.

 4. PsiQuantum (Palo Alto)

-In the news a lot recently from the $150 million of capital injection led by Atomico, the Palo Alto-based startup PsiQuantum has now raised a total of $215 million in funding to revolutionize the world of medicine, energy and finance since its founding in 2016.
+In the news a lot recently from the $150 million of capital injection led by Atomico, the Palo Alto-based quantum computing startup PsiQuantum has now raised a total of $215 million in funding to revolutionize the world of medicine, energy and finance since its founding in 2016.

 Aware a useful quantum computer requires at least a million qubits and error correction, PsiQuantum’s co-founders Jeremy O’Brien, Terry Rudolph, Mark Thompson, and Pete Shadbolt have gone down the photonics path to building a useful quantum computer that will benefit us all.